oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/03-deploy-app/deploy-app.md

     <copy>ls -al mushop</copy>
     ```

-4. Remembering that Helm provides a way of packaging and deploying configurable charts.
+4. Remember that Helm provides a way of packaging and deploying configurable charts.
 Next we will deploy the application in "mock mode," where cloud services are mocked, yet the application is fully functional:

     ```bash
     <copy>